 The MUPTE program is currently suspended through September 1, 2015.
 MUPTE is a critical component to Envision Eugene.
-Coupled with Area Planning, it is a critical tool necessary to address future multi-family housing need in the downtown, along key corridors, and near core commercial areas.
+Coupled with Area Planning, it is a critical tool necessary to address future multi-family housing needs in the downtown, along key corridors, and near core commercial areas.
 Envision Eugene is moving towards completion, with the formal adoption process anticipated to begin in fall 2015.

-The council's review of possible program changes began in 2013, with involvement from the following stakeholder groups: neighborhoods, Housing Policy Board committee for feedback specifically related to Affordable Housing criteria; development-related fields including three developers, an appraiser, and a banker; construction industry, including general contractors, specialized trades, and union representatives; Human Rights Commission subcommittee; and the Technical Resource Group (TRG) comprised of community members with expertise in real estate, land use, and business.
-See the June 15 Council Public Hearing agenda item summary, Attachment C, for additional information on the review history.
+The council's review of possible program changes began in 2013 with involvement from the following stakeholder groups: neighborhoods; Housing Policy Board committee for feedback specifically related to Affordable Housing criteria; development-related fields including three developers, an appraiser, and a banker; construction industry, including general contractors, specialized trades, and union representatives; Human Rights Commission subcommittee, and the Technical Resource Group (TRG) comprised of community members with expertise in real estate, land use, and business.